-Active alignment is used when submicron accuracy is required, and can be seen as a further step after passive alignment.
+Active alignment is used when sub-micron accuracy is required, which can be seen as a further step after passive alignment.
 It is based on the actual detection of coupled optical power by correlating thousands of optical power measurements with their actual positioning in motion space.
-Nanometer-scale resolution can be achieved with piezo-driven stages.
-Search trajectories are pre-programmed in the motion control firmware.
+Nanometer-scale resolution can be achieved with piezo-driven stages, which utilize search trajectories that are pre-programmed into the motion control firmware.

-Several aspects of optical component alignment are key to efficient micro-assembly procedures:
+Several aspects of optical component alignment are key to efficient micro-assembly: